ByMaxAnjos/CO2-traffic-emissions/README.md

 -   **road_data** a shapefile that describes the road segments with OSM features, which is named *GIS_road* in this case.

--   **cityCount**: if TRUE, the function calculates all prediction values on each road segment within the city area and provides a table.csv for each day in the output_citycount folder.
+-   **cityStreet**: if TRUE, the function calculates all prediction values on each road segment within the city area and provides a dataframe.Rds for each day in the output_cityStreet folder.

+-   **cityCount**: if TRUE, the function sums up all prediction values within the city area and provides a dataframe.csv for each day in the output_citycount folder.

 -   **cityMap**: if TRUE, the function calculates all prediction values on each road segment within the city area and provides a stack raster with 100 meters resolution in a .tiff format for each day in the output_citymap folder.